About Our Dog Trainers

 His past volunteer work includes Roger Williams Park Zoo Docent, Dog Program Assistant at Providence Animal Rescue League, and Foster Parrots Exotic Animal Sanctuary in Hope Valley, RI where he helped care for almost 500 exotic birds.
 He also works at West Place Animal Sanctuary in Tiverton, RI working on various farm projects, assisting with the sanctuary's permanent residents, and aiding in the rehabilitation of injured wildlife.

 John is also Pet CPR Certified and is a mentor to a student from The Metropolitan Regional High School.
+John is currently a student in the Karen Pryor Academy Dog Training Professional program.

 Casey Leigh Raposa